ense-375-Lab-2025/ENSE-375-Lab/Lab-4/CodeCoverage.md

 ## Assignment

 ### Background
  This project is an attempt to determine which hockey team will win a game.
 If done right, maybe Vegas can be taken down.
 The Hockey League Simulator consists of the original 6 NHL teams.
-The initial data for the rosters will come from text files.
-The roster for a team must have:
+The initial data for the rosters need to be built and must consist of:

-  -  3 Centermen
+  - 4 Centermen
-  - 3 Right Wingers
+  - 4 Right Wingers
-  - 3 Left Wingers
+  - 4 Left Wingers
   - 6 Defencemen
-  - 1 Goaltender
+  - 2 Goaltender

 In order to play a game, the teams must have this exact roster or a game cannot be played.
-You are given the project to test and you will soon discover that there are bugs.
-One problem is the rosters are not saved to disk at the moment (No Persistence).
+Your job is to create the application and the support JUnit test code to test its functionality.

 ### Procedure
-Download the Eclipse project from URCourses.
-First take a look at the code and create a Class Diagram based on what you find.
-Come up with a method of what Classes to test first in order to find the bugs as they can be anywhere.
-Also, read the headers of the methods that indicate what the methods do and any parameters, returns or conditions the methods require.
-Use JUnit and EclEmma as your testing tools.
-You may treat the CSVWriter and CSVReader files as library files and do not need to be tested.
-You do not have to implement the functionality to save rosters to disk.
+Create the 6 original team rosters for the NHL.
+A sample is given to you in the res folder of this lab.
+A framework for the application is also given to you and are free to use and modify.
+Create a class diagram from this code or create your own.

 ### Requirements

-	- Import the EclEmma plugin if needed.
+  - Load the CSV files into your Hockey League.
-	- Write JUnit test cases and discover the bugs and FIX them!
+  - Store the data in a database.
-	- Export your Eclipse project and submit to URCourses.
+  - Add a player to the team roster.
-	-  Ensure that you are getting appropriate overall code coverage (above 80\%) of the classes you care about using the code coverage tool.
+  - Delete a player from the team roster.

-### Deliverables
+  - Edit a players rating.
-Zip your new Application and submit to URCourses.
+	- Ensure that you are getting appropriate overall testing code coverage (above 80\%) of the classes you care about using the code coverage tool.